axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

    |dashboard-custom-widget-configuration|

-Define a custom widget using JSON
+Define A Custom Widget Using JSON
 ---------------------------------

-Custom widget of Portal dashboard is a widget that allows users to interact with an external webpage or an Ivy process on the dashboard through iframes.
+A custom dashboard widget allows users to interact with an external webpage or an Ivy process on the dashboard through iframes.

 Below is a standard JSON definition of the custom widget in the Portal dashboard.